 What’s the ideal amount to save for retirement each year?

-This number could be debated without end; generally, it comes down to your typical annual expenses, personal situation and retirement goals.
-Deciding your own retirement magic number will require ongoing communication and strategy sessions with your financial advisor.
+This number could be debated without end; generally, it comes down to your typical annual expenses, personal situation, and retirement goals.
+Deciding on your own retirement magic number will require ongoing communication and strategy sessions with your financial advisor.
+Utilizing the various retirement benefits from BP such as the Employee Savings Plan (ESP) 401(k) and the RAP pension, alongside different tax-efficient savings strategies can help reach long-term wealth and financial success in retirement.

 BP’s main retirement savings vehicle is the 401(k), or Employee Savings Plan.

-Beyond pre-tax and Roth contributions, you also can make after-tax, non-Roth contributions of up to $17,400.
+Beyond pre-tax and Roth contributions, you also can make after-tax, non-Roth contributions of up to $19,150 in 2022.
 These after-tax contributions will always be tax-free when distributed.
 The non-Roth, after-tax contributions can be rolled over to a Roth IRA so the earnings may also have tax-free treatment on distribution.

 Along with your personal contributions, BP matches up to 7 percent of your compensation in the ESP.